 I just finished this 26×19 bike chain and sprocket tree commission today.
 I went back to my old style of placing sprockets on both sides of the chain per the client's request.
 I placed the darker sprockets behind and shinier ones in front to add some depth to the piece.
 This piece is destined for @thehandlebardc along the Racoon Trail in Dallas Center, Iowa.
 I had the pleasure of riding part of the Racoon Trail last year on RAGBRAI between Jefferson and Cooper.
 The 71 mile ride to Jefferson just wasn't enough riding for me that day.
 If you would like a custom piece if art for your bar, restaurant, home, office, or wherever, I am open for commissions!
 Just send me a message.
 I would love to make some art for you!

-But they are but two of the many artists creating interesting work around the world using the timeless technique of welding.
+They are but two of the many artists around the world creating interesting work using the timeless technique of welding.